Hangovers: how your body is affected

 Some experts believe that at least some of the symptoms of a hangover, such as sweating, anxiety, tremors and increased heart rate, are due to the effects of withdrawing from alcohol.
 Your nervous system may need to re-adjust as your blood alcohol level returns to zero.

 It’s no secret that the more alcohol you drink, the more likely it is that you’ll have a hangover.
-So limiting yourself to just a few drinks at a time is the best way of avoiding a hangover.
+So limiting yourself to the recommended number of standard drinks is the best way of avoiding a hangover.
 Other tips to decrease your risk of a hangover include:

 Another factor contributing to hangovers are compounds found in most alcoholic drinks known as congeners.
 Drinks with a higher concentration of these substances tend to cause more severe hangovers.
 So steer clear of bourbon, whiskey, brandy and red wine, which all contain high concentrations of congeners.
 Gin and vodka tend to contain fewer congeners than other alcoholic drinks.